bigmountainstudio/What-is-new-in-SwiftUI/README.md

 * You can provide a [format](https://developer.apple.com/documentation/foundation/parseableformatstyle) parameter to handle conversions for number, percent, dateTime, iso8601 date format and now URL format.

 ### Toggle
-* You can bind a Toggle to an array of values.
+* You can bind a [Toggle](https://developer.apple.com/documentation/swiftui/toggle/init(ison:label:)-akjv) to a collection of values.
 * Multiple Text views within will be arranged hierarchically.
 (Second line less prominent than first line.)